SOLAR HYBRID TECHNOLOGY

 We have installed hundreds of sensors measuring everything from solar radiation to fuel flow, as well as dozens or parameters related to power quality and reliability on our fleet of mini-grids.
 This “Big Data” approach allows us to continually improve our performance, preventing outages and lowering both our and our clients’ operating costs in the process.
 It also enables us to offer our clients advice on how to improve the energy efficiency, thereby further lowering energy costs and CO2 emissions.

 Soiling losses, created by sand and dust covering solar panels, are one of the major sources of production loss for solar installations in the Middle East.
-Without cleaning the production of a typical solar plant drops by about 0.7% per day, even though the real values can be much higher of lower, depending on the weather (a dust storm can lead to production losses of over 10% in a single day, while a good downpour will clean the panels and restore production to nearly 100%).
-Since rain is scarce in our region for most of the year, regular cleaning is hence required, with most solar plant owners opting for manual cleaning about twice a month, leading to annual average soiling losses of about 3%.
+Without cleaning the production of a typical solar plant drops by an average of 0.7% per day, even though values can be much higher of lower, depending on the weather (a dust storm can lead to production losses of over 10% in a single day, while a good downpour will clean the panels and restore production to nearly 100%).
+Since rain is scarce in our region for most of the year, regular cleaning is required, with most solar plant owners opting for manual cleaning about twice a month, leading to annual average soiling losses of about 3%.